haoran119/c-cpp/学习笔记之C-C++/README.md

 ### ERROR FIX

-* How to fix "error C1853: '.pch' precompiled header file is from a previous version of the compiler, or the precompiled header is C++ and you are using it from C (or vice versa)" ?
+* How to fix `error C1853: '.pch' precompiled header file is from a previous version of the compiler, or the precompiled header is C++ and you are using it from C (or vice versa)` ?
 	* Rebuild All
 * How to fix `error C2275: 'std::pair<int,double>::first_type': expected an expression instead of a type`?
     * add `typename`